 If Jesus is sovereign, then it’s settled.
-He is absolute authority.
+He is the absolute authority.
 I may be in charge but I’m not in control.
-Jesus has ultimate power and authority.
+Jesus has the ultimate power and authority.
 If I will choose to acknowledge God’s authority and submit my will to Him, only then do I begin to earn the right for others to follow me.

 3. A Vision Greater Than Their Own Survival

 The leaders in my life carried with them a sense of believability for a better future for others.
-They spoke of vision that lifted the whole ministry.
+They spoke of a vision that lifted the whole ministry.
 Their vision wasn’t to make a great name for themselves.
 They didn’t use people for their own personal agenda.
-The vision was always about growing the church, ministry or organization.
+The vision was always about growing the church, ministry, or organization.